We are pleased to announce the winners for Dreampipe Challenge Stage One!

 The winning entries also suggest that the need for subsidies for the highest-priority (and quick payback) interventions to reduce NRW is limited.
 These interventions can easily pay for themselves in terms of increased revenue or reduced costs.
 But subsidies or grants can be useful and may be needed to fund preparatory work and, as first-loss capital, to enhance the creditworthiness of deals so as to encourage commercial source of finance to participate.

-Without further ado, here are the winners of Dreampipe Challenge Stage One (in alphabetical order):
+Without further ado, here are the winners of Dreampipe I Challenge (in alphabetical order):

 — Concessional debt fund: a specialised, institutionally separate debt-financing facility intended for a wide range of NRW-reduction investments.